janegilring/posts/derek-schauland/leveraging-azure-bastion-to-connect-to-azure-vms/leveraging-azure-bastion-to-connect-to-azure-vms.md

 <!-- Our articles have a specific structure.
 Learn more at https://do.co/style/structure -->

 Many enterprise environments, both large and small, have leveraged a bastion or jump host to ensure that the tools needed for troubleshooting or managing systems are available and configured properly.
 In many of these cases, the bastion host is another VM that needs to be patched, managed, and secured so it can perform these functions without causing additional risk.

 Microsoft has taken some of the capabilities of a jump host and rolled them into the Azure platform.
 By doing this, there is no longer a need to patch and manage jump hosts within your Azure environment if the tasks you need to perform are just general administration (more on that later).
 In addition to ensuring there is a method to manage the servers within a VNet, Bastion also allows connection to either public or private IP addresses.
 Meaning that the systems do not need to be directly Internet facing for this to work.
-In fact, you can remain connected to a server via Azure Bastion while removing the public IP address of the server.
+You can remain connected to a server via Azure Bastion while removing the public IP address of the server.
 Not that this is recommended, but I may or may not have tried this during testing.
 In this guide, you will learn what Azure Bastion is, what it is not, and how it might help you manage your Azure environment more securely.

 When you're finished, you'll be able to complete the following tasks: